bagpyp/chat/README.md

 ```

 Make an account with [openai](https://chat.openai.com/auth/login)
-and then copy you [api key](https://platform.openai.com/account/api-keys)
+and then copy your [api key](https://platform.openai.com/account/api-keys)
 into a `.env` file like so:

 ```